The importance of Art within the school curriculum is essential.

 It provides the children the opportunity to develop a set of life skills that are applicable to every stage of life’s journey both in the world of work and in the world we live in now and in the future.

 The Art and Design Department at Mowden Hall School provides pupils with the confidence, knowledge and skills that they need in order to embark on a broad spectrum of challenging, stimulating and enjoyable, creative experiences.
 The department’s home is a large, airy and well equipped studio in the ‘Stable Yard’ area of school.
 The Head of Department, Mrs Emily Belshaw is a specialist trained Art teacher and teaches the children from Year 3 through to Year 8, although she coordinates the subject throughout the school.
+Mrs Belshaw designs all schemes of work on local and national exhibitions each academic year.

 All pupils have the opportunity to study and experience drawing, painting, collage, mixed media, printing, clay, sculpture, graphics, photography, digital media and textiles.
 To accommodate some of these disciplines the department has its own cameras, sewing machines, printing press and pottery kiln.
 Each Year the Art Department organises gallery visits for all year groups travelling as far as London, Edinburgh and South Yorkshire in order for the children to experience the work of others and to foster an appreciation and understanding of different cultures and times.